 Data must be transferred away from software platforms that are going to be eliminated from usage.
 For third-party platforms that will be retained, integrations need to be established with the cloud ERP platform.
 The actual ERP software itself will need some configuration too.

 The deployment must be carefully planned as well.
 A changeover plan is critical for minimizing any downtime.
-This planning and deployment process may require assistance from a cloud ERP professional or extra hours from in-house tech staff, resulting in costs that should be factored into the equation.
-Additionally, problems with hiring ERP professionals can put your project’s implementation timeline in jeopardy resulting in unforeseen extra costs.
-Often times the best thing to do is to seek out an ERP consulting solutions firm to help you hire the best ERP talent available quickly.
+This planning and deployment process often requires hiring ERP professionals such as an ERP consultant or extra hours from in-house tech staff, resulting in costs that should be factored into the equation.

 Training expenses ought not to be viewed as “optional,” even for a small business.
 A smaller company’s employees and tech team will need training just as much as the staff at a Fortune 500 company.
 The primary differential is scale, both in terms of the size of the ERP platform and the number of people who require training.
 The good news is that training is usually a one-time expense.